 In closing, remember that George Weigel and many others absurdly received Amoris Laetitia as a “victory” for conservatives, writing: “Those who say that Kasper has not been vindicated have the better of the argument[.] … But that won’t prevent others, including German-speaking bishops … who don’t seem capable of recognizing that their proposals were rejected by two synods of bishops, from claiming victory.”
 Those triumphalist conservative Catholics still today intoning similar encomiums about Querida Amazonia and the presumed right-wing coming-out party by Pope Francis should look to the pages of history…recent history recounted on the selfsame weblogs that recount their own premature victory-counting.
 History, even young history, chastens us with the specter of the past — even the recent past, which truly is prologue.

 Timothy J. Gordon studied philosophy in pontifical graduate universities in Europe, taught it at Southern Californian community colleges, and then went on to law school.
 He holds degrees in literature, history, philosophy, and law.
-Currently, he resides in central California with his wife and five children, where he writes and teaches philosophy and theology.
-He is the author of Catholic Republic: Why America Will Perish without Rome (Dangerous Books, 2018).
+Currently, he resides in southern Mississippi with his wife and seven children, where he writes and teaches philosophy and theology.
+He is the author of Catholic Republic: Why America Will Perish without Rome (Sophia, 2019).